LaunchCodeEducation/lchs/src/assignments/flask-game.rst

 #.
 CSS styling, either from a local ``style.css`` file or from
    :ref:`Bootstrap <bootstrap-classes>`.
 #.
 At least one Jinja2 loop or conditional within the template(s).
 #.
-Both client-side and server-side validation.
+Both :ref:`client-side and server-side validation <client-server-validation>`.
 #.
 Python code that:

    a.
-Renders the required templates,
+Renders the required templates.
    b.
-Collects user input from the web form,
+Collects user input from the web form.
    c.
-Creates, accesses, modifies, or deletes data from a Flask ``session``,
+Creates, accesses, modifies, or deletes data from a Flask ``session``.
    d.
-Generates feedback messages for the user,
+Generates feedback messages for the user.
    e.
 Runs the game!

 Part 1: Choose an Idea
 ----------------------

-Before you dive in, you and your partner must decide on the path you want to follow.
+Before you dive into the code, you and your partner need to make a plan.
+This is a bigger project, and your work will be much easier if you start with some thinking time.

 **If you want to recycle code from an earlier game**: